jonrandoem/yourls-jappix/README.md

 // default: false
 define('JAPPIX_ENABLE', true);

+// Enable JappixMini only for logged users
+// Jappix won't show on the login page with this set to true
+// default: false
+define('JAPPIX_ENABLE_FOR_LOGGED', true);

 // The Jappix server's URL.
 No trailing slash !!!
 And no final /php (it will be added for you) !
 // default: 'https://static.jappix.com'
 define('JAPPIX_URL', 'https://static.jappix.com');